6cdh/racket-fixw/indent.md

     ...)
 ```

-The macros and special forms as special cases.
+Macros as special cases.
 They are assumed to be like this:

 ```racket
 (macro parg_1